top of page

 That the husband is the wife's 'Lord/Master' and that she must submit?
 No.

-Recently I have been looking at some ungodly teaching about marriage that is disguised as Christian teaching.
+Recently, I have been looking at some ungodly teaching about marriage that is disguised as Christian teaching.
 In a separate post, I examine Ephesians and discover that all genders are called to love one another and submit to one another.

-On the Bare Marriage podcast episode "Unconditional Respect is NOT a Thing!", Sheila Gregoire criticizes the book 'Love and Respect' by Emerson Eggerichs, which teaches that wives are commanded to give unconditional respect to husbands.
+On the Bare Marriage podcast episode "Unconditional Respect is NOT a Thing!", Sheila Gregoire criticizes the book 'Love and Respect' by Emerson Eggerich, which teaches that wives are commanded to give unconditional respect to husbands.
 The book portrays respect as a man's need and love as something a wife wants.
 Satisfying his needs becomes the primary goal.
-But look at the Bible.
-Who is commanded to Love?
-Everyone.

-Who is commanded to submit?
+1. Who is commanded to Love?
 Everyone.

-Who is commanded to Respect?
+3. Who is commanded to Respect?
 No one.

-In Ephesians 5:2 Paul instructs both women and men to "Live your life with love, following the example of Christ, who loved us and gave himself for us."
-Both women and men are called to love one another sacrificially, as Christ loved us.
 Ephesians 5 opens by telling all believers to walk in the way of love and to love the way that Christ loved us.
 The biblical teaching is for both the husband and the wife to love one another.

 In addition, the husband is repeatedly told to love his wife (from NIV):

-Husbands love your wives, just as Christ loved the church (Eph 5:25)
+• Husbands love your wives, just as Christ loved the church (Eph 5:25)

-In this same way, husbands ought to love their wives as their own bodies (Eph 5:28)
+• In this same way, husbands ought to love their wives as their own bodies (Eph 5:28)

-He who loves his wife loves himself (Eph.
+• He who loves his wife loves himself (Eph.
 5:28

-Each one of you also must love his wife as he loves himself (Eph 5:33)
+• Each one of you also must love his wife as he loves himself (Eph 5:33)

 The husband is told to love his wife and care for her as his own body, just as Christ loved the church, his body.
 This exhortation to love his wife as he loves himself echoes the second and greatest commandment for all believers: "Love your neighbour as yourself" (Mark 12:29-31) and "Treat others in the same way that you want them to treat you; this is the Law and the Prophets" (Matthew 7:12).
 We are all commanded to love.